Lawliet1701/mcp-sitecore-server/src/tools/powershell/readme.md

 - `common-convert-from-item-clone-by-path`: Convert an item from a clone to a fully independent item by path
 - `common-get-cache`: Get information about Sitecore caches
 - `common-get-database`: Get information about Sitecore databases
-- `common-get-item-clone-by-id`: Return all the clones for the specified item by ID
+- `common-get-item-clone-by-id`: Get all the clones for the specified item by ID
-- `common-get-item-clone-by-path`: Return all the clones for the specified item by path
+- `common-get-item-clone-by-path`: Get all the clones for the specified item by path
+- `common-get-item-field-by-id`: Get item fields as either names or fields or template fields by ID
+- `common-get-item-field-by-path`: Get item fields as either names or fields or template fields by path
 - `common-get-item-reference-by-id`: Get item references (where it is used) for a Sitecore item by ID
 - `common-get-item-reference-by-path`: Get item references (where it is used) for a Sitecore item by path
 - `common-get-item-referrer-by-id`: Get items referring to a Sitecore item by ID (which items reference it)